lgloege/MITgcm-Lake-Michigan-tracer/doc/README.md

 47. Wood, S. A., Guerry, A. D., Silver, J. M. and Lacayo M. Using social media to quantify nature-based tourism and recreation.
 Sci Rep-Uk 3.
 (2013)

-## Helvetica
-Helvetica is a nice clean font, but is not included in [matplotlib](https://matplotlib.org).
-Instructions on how to use helvetica in matplotlib are [here](https://github.com/olgabot/sciencemeetproductivity.tumblr.com/blob/master/posts/2012/11/how-to-set-helvetica-as-the-default-sans-serif-font-in.md).